visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

    to create an expression representing a *time derivative* of a variable in a database, the key insight is to realize it involves mapping a donor variable from one state in the database onto a mesh at another state.
-In addition, the value in using the *relative* form of specifyin the ``State Id`` of the donor variable is that as the current time is changed, the expression properly identifies the different states of the donor variable instead of always mapping a fixed state.
+In addition, the value in using the *relative* form of specifying the ``State Id`` of the donor variable is that as the current time is changed, the expression properly identifies the different states of the donor variable instead of always mapping a fixed state.